 Dunkin’Donuts’ 14 ounces of brewed coffee contains 210 mg of caffeine.
 It’s not exactly weak and, I couldn’t stress this enough, it tastes incredible.
 It’s definitely a favorite for a lot of people, myself included.

 Mcdonald’s’ McCafe, on the other hand, might be considered weak.
-At 145 mg per 16 ounces, it’s not a competitor.
+At 145 milligrams of caffeine per 16 ounces, it’s not a competitor for the strongest coffee beverage.
 However, it gets the job done if you’re finding it hard to keep your eyes open.
 Besides, you can always find Mcdonald’s around wherever you are!

 How Much Caffeine Is in Starbucks Coffee?